raspdevpy/ccdoc/guide/Trigger/upvote.md

 ## Basic Information

-This trigger runs when a user votes for the bot using a server referral link.
-You can
+This trigger runs when a user votes for the bot using a server referral link

 To trigger this event, the user **must be a member of the server at the time of voting**.